EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 sleep 1
 ```

-In the number following `play` is the value of the sound.
-60 is equal to middle C in music (don't worry if you don't know anything about music).
+The number following `play` is the value of the sound. **60** is equal to **middle C** in music (don't worry if you don't know anything about music).
 Low numbers give very low sounds, high numbers give very high sounds.
 Sometimes, a frequency can be so low or so high that you can't even hear it (you can experiment with this :smiley:).

-`sleep 1` tells SonicPi to wait 1 second before playing the next sound.
+`sleep 1` tells SonicPi to wait **1 second** before playing the next sound.
 In the first example, we didn't have any more play instructions so the program just stopped executing.
 Now try and type this code into your SonicPi buffer:

 ```
 play 60